12 Things to Do as a Couple Before Baby Arrives

 My husband and I probably watched more Netflix shows when I was pregnant than most people watch in a lifetime – and we LOVED it.
 We’d find ourselves staying up until wee hours of the morning watching shows like Dexter, Breaking Bad, Peaky Blinders, or House of Cards.
 Pick a category of a show you both agree on, and let your minds get lost in the storylines!
 It’s also a fun topic to discuss over ice cream the next day.

 Take naps.
 Lots and lots of naps.

 I was always so tired when I was pregnant.
 But quite honestly, my most favorite naps were the ones I’d take with my husband.
 Snuggling, feeling the baby move together, staying in bed for hours on a lazy Saturday – it was just the best.
 Nights get longer, and naps become more scarce after baby is born, so enjoy some day-sleeping with your boo as much as you can.

 Bradley Method, Lamaze, HypnoBabies, whatever it may be – do some pre-baby preparation by learning how to handle birth together!
 Sometimes, our partner feels a little left out or helpless when it comes to the process of pregnancy, labor, and delivery.
 Including him in learning about what is going on in your body, and what will happen, will empower him and give him (and you) an excitement of how you both can do this “baby thing” together!

 Work out together

 Exercise is encouraged while pregnant, so why not do it together?!
 Join a gym and take turns lifting weights together.
 Or, go to a themed out class like Zumba, or spin, or pilates, or yoga.
-This gives you guys just another activity to do together, just the two of you, before baby arrives.
-On top of that, you’ll both feel good, and look good doing it!
+This gives you guys another activity to do together, just the two of you before the baby arrives.
+On top of that, you’ll both feel good and look good doing it!